shafferjohn/Prime95/gwnum/readme.txt

 	do this yourself or let gwinit do it for you (it will call the guessCpuType and guessCpuSpeed routines).

-	Next, study gwnum.h for a list of functions.
-Also, study commonb.c or ecm.c for examples of how to use the gwnum library.
+	Next, study gwnum.h and tutorial.txt for a list of functions and how to best use them.

 -> how to compile / how to port